 Worcestershire LEP Assurance Statement

-Worcestershire Local Enterprise Partnership prides itself on being an open and transparent organisation.
+Worcestershire Local Enterprise Partnership continues to pride itself on being an open and transparent organisation.

 Our LEP Board is led by a strong private sector Chair supported by a balance of public, private and education sector partners, committed to ensuring that businesses representation is reflective of the local business community.

 We recruit Non-Exec Directors to the LEP by informing our extensive network and continuing to turnover our membership as directors’ and representatives’ terms of office come to an end.
 This continues to prove positive, as it brings new ideas and energy to the LEP, avoids stagnancy of ideas, and ensures that we are not a ‘club’ for a select few.

 2023 will see several welcome new additions to the main WLEP Board and the sub-boards that support the work of the LEP.
 We remain committed to achieving the targets set out by central government, which include ensuring equal representation of men and women on the WLEP Board.